-People who tries to escape the charge by blaming other group members can never be on the “Employee of the Month” list of any company.
+People who try to escape the charge by blaming other group members can never be on the “Employee of the Month” list of any company.

-So when you answer this question, talk about learnt from the failure and how you tried to motivate everyone in the group.
+So when you answer this question, talk about what you’ve learned from the failure and how you tried to motivate everyone in the group.
 If there were external factors out of your control that led to the failure, Be Careful!
 You shouldn’t mention things like “We were unable to predict that the stocks would plummet.”

 2. What is your biggest challenge you ever had to overcome?

-By asking you this question, the interviewer is trying to know if you have the gait to overcome any obstacles that may come up in you way.
+By asking you this question, the interviewer is trying to know if you have the gait to overcome any obstacles that may come up in your way.

 You should make sure that you don’t go on and on about the problems you have faced in the past.
 Instead, you should focus on that particular challenge and explain how you approached it.
-Also explain the positive impacts that overcoming the challenge has caused on your life.
+Also, explain the positive impacts that overcoming the challenge has caused in your life.

 3. What is your biggest achievement upto now?